• Home

 Steps to take after receiving divorce papers

+Next, you need to do is contact a local divorce attorney.
 Most good family law attorneys will not be able to get you in the next day, so do not wait until the 30 days is almost up to start making calls.

 Start the next day after you were served.